AbhijithKp98/data_migration_tutorial_basic/README.md

                        hosting it on AWS EC2
           4. AWS Redshift - Target DW
           5. Apache Spark - Distributed computing
-          6. Containerize - Would package the Tasks & dependancies (code & libraries)
+          6. containerize - Would package the Tasks & dependancies (code & libraries)

 ###### 2. Secrets Manager for all the credentials
           Would have added the AWS KMS to manage all the credentials but Databricks Community edition doesn't support the same Tasks